paritytech/substrate/docs/DOCUMENTATION_GUIDELINES.md

 The guidelines so far have been general in nature, and are applicable to crates that are pallets and crates that're not pallets.

 The following is relevant to how to document parts of a crate that is a pallet.
+See [`pallet-fast-unstake`](../frame/fast-unstake/src/lib.rs) as one examples of adhering these guidelines.

 ### Top Level Pallet Docs (`lib.rs`)